-Learn how to build a DIY storage bed with tons of visible storage drawers, but also a hidden storage space and tons of other features that any kid will love.
+Learn how to build a DIY full size captain’s bed with tons of visible storage drawers, but also a hidden storage space plus tons of other features that any kid will love.

 I’ve partnered with Rockler Woodworking and Hardware to bring you the printable plans, tutorial, and a YouTube video to show you how you can build your own storage bed that will have your kids thinking you’re the coolest parent ever!
 At least for a little while.
 When bedtime comes around and they have to shut off FortNite, I’m definitely NOT the cool mom.